amitb-dev/pygame-asteroids/README.md

 A classic arcade-style asteroids game built with Python and the Pygame library.
 This project was developed as part of the Boot.dev curriculum, focusing on object-oriented programming, game loop mechanics, and vector math.

-(You should replace the placeholder above with a real screenshot or GIF of your game)

 ## Features

 * **OOP Design:** All game entities (Player, Asteroid, Shot) are encapsulated classes.